SashimiDaBest/social-media-app/README.md

     - `UserInterface` is implemented by the `User` class, which uses this interface to enforce a consistent structure for user-related operations.
     - The interface defines interactions with `Chat` and `Message` classes, and it utilizes exceptions such as `NoChatFoundException` for error handling.

+### page
+1. **CreateUserPage.java**
+- **Functionality**: The `CreateUserPage` class creates a GUI for user sign-up in a social media application.
+It allows users to enter a username and password, validates their input, and communicates with the server to create an account.
+It features a clean layout with custom-styled components and provides robust error handling for invalid inputs and server communication issues.
+- **Testing**: Verified UI functionality, including input validation (e.g., empty fields, invalid characters), successful communication with the server, and proper handling of error scenarios such as invalid inputs and server disconnections.
+Ensured sensitive data like passwords is securely cleared after processing.
+- **Relationships**:
+  - Uses `PageManager` for page navigation.
+  - Communicates with the server via `BufferedReader`, `BufferedWriter`, and the `Writer` utility.
+  - Integrates `RoundedButton` for styled buttons.
+  - Connects seamlessly with other pages, such as the welcome page, to provide a cohesive user experience.

+2. **FeedViewPage.java**
+- **Functionality**: The `FeedViewPage` class serves as the main chat interface in a social media application, enabling users to view chats, send and edit messages, search for users, and create new chats.
+It uses Swing components for a dynamic UI, supporting features like user selection, message updates, and chat creation.
+The page interacts with the server to fetch and update data in real-time.
+  - Displays chats and messages dynamically, with options to send, edit, or delete messages.
+  - Allows user search and selection for new chats (up to 8 users).
+  - Includes automatic chat refresh and navigation to other pages like user profiles.
+- **Testing**: Validated functionality for chat updates, user search, and message handling.
+Ensured server communication reliability and robust error handling for invalid inputs or server failures.
+- **Relationships**: Integrates with `PageManager` for navigation and communicates with the server via `BufferedReader` and `BufferedWriter`.
+Enhances UI with `RoundedButton` and custom dynamic panels.

+3. **OtherProfilePage.java**
+- **Functionality**: The `OtherProfilePage` class provides the interface for viewing and interacting with another user's profile in a social media application.
+It displays profile details, such as username, account type, and lists of followers and following.
+Users can perform actions like follow/unfollow and block/unblock while navigating back to the feed or exploring related profiles.
+  - Displays profile picture, username, account type, followers, and following.
+  - Supports follow/unfollow and block/unblock actions with real-time server updates.
+  - Enables navigation to other profiles or the main feed.
+- **Testing**:
+  - Verified that profile data is accurately retrieved from the server and displayed.
+  - Checked edge cases like empty follower or blocked lists to ensure correct behavior.
+  - Ensured navigation between sections (e.g., viewing followers, going back to the feed) works seamlessly.
+- **Relationships**:
+  - Communicates with `UserPageServer` for account and profile management.
+  - Redirects to `FeedPageClient` and `OtherPageClient` based on user choices.
+  - Integrates `PageManager` for navigation, communicates with the server using `BufferedReader` and `BufferedWriter`, and utilizes custom components like `RoundedButton` and `ProfilePictureDialog` for an enhanced user interface.

+4. **UserProfilePage.java**
+- **Functionality**: The `UserProfilePage` class provides a user interface for viewing and managing the logged-in user's profile.
+It displays details such as the username, account type, followers, following, and blocked users.
+Users can upload a profile picture, navigate to the feed, and access account settings or logout options.
+  - Displays user account information, including username and account type, along with lists of followers, following, and blocked users.
+  - Allows users to upload or update their profile picture.
+  - Provides navigation to the feed page and access to account settings or logout.
+- **Testing**: Verified profile information loading, proper handling of server communication for actions like updating the profile picture and navigating pages.
+Ensured smooth error handling for invalid data or server issues.
+- **Relationships**: Integrates `PageManager` for navigation between pages, communicates with the server using `BufferedReader` and `BufferedWriter`, and uses custom components like `RoundedButton` for enhanced UI.
+Works with `FeedViewPage` and `WelcomePage` for seamless transitions.

+4. **WelcomePage.java**
+- **Functionality**: The `WelcomePage` class provides the login and account creation interface for the social media application.
+It enables users to sign in with their credentials or navigate to the account creation page.
+The page is visually styled with clean layouts and rounded buttons for better user experience.
+  - Provides input fields for username and password with real-time validation for empty fields.
+  - Enables users to sign in or navigate to the sign-up page.
+  - Displays a title and logo at the top, with a responsive design using Swing components.
+  - Communicates with the server to validate login credentials.
+- **Testing**: Verified successful and unsuccessful login attempts, handling of empty fields, and secure password clearance from memory after submission.
+Tested seamless navigation to the sign-up page and validated error handling for server disconnection or invalid input.
+- **Relationships**: Integrates `PageManager` for transitioning to other pages like `FeedViewPage` or `CreateUserPage`.
+Communicates with the server using `BufferedReader` and `BufferedWriter` for login operations.
+Enhances UI with custom components like `RoundedButton`.

 ### serverPageOperation
 1. **FeedPageServer.java**
 - **Functionality**: The FeedPageServer class handles server-side operations for the feed page.
 It provides features such as listing available users, facilitating user selection for interaction, and managing navigation requests from the client.
 The class ensures smooth communication between the client and the server for feed-related activities.